puppetlabs/puppet-docs/source/puppet/4.1/reference/config_file_main.markdown

 * `user` is used by the Puppet apply command, as well as many of the less common [Puppet subcommands][subcommands].

 Puppet prefers to use settings from one of the three application-specific sections (`master`, `agent`, or `user`).
 If it doesn't find a setting in the application section, it will use the value from `main`.
 (If `main` doesn't set one, it will fall back to the default value.)

+### Puppet Server Ignores Some Config Settings

+If you're using Puppet Server, you should note that it honors almost all settings in `puppet.conf` and should pick them up automatically.
+However, [some Puppet Server settings differ from a Ruby Puppet master’s `puppet.conf` settings][puppetserver_diff].

 ### Comment Lines